Advanced-Computer-Lab-2022/French-Toast-Mafia/README.md

 # French-Toast-Mafia
-## Project Title
+## Online Learning System
 Online Learning System is a web application through which individuals can attend pre-recorded courses online. :books: :man_teacher:
 ## Motivation :zap:
-This project aim was to help us:
+This project aim was to help us: <br/>
-• Learn how to properly use the Agile Methodology to plan out a project and develop the software.
+• Learn how to properly use the Agile Methodology to plan out a project and develop the software. <br/>
-• Learn the process of following a given set of System Requirements to develop a software and work together as a Team on Github.
+• Learn the process of following a given set of System Requirements to develop a software and work together as a Team on Github. <br/>
-• Learn to research and master the use of the MERN Stack.
+• Learn to research and master the use of the MERN Stack. <br/>
 ## Build Status :hammer_and_wrench:
 This basically explains the current build status of the project.
 If there is a bug /error which needs addressing.
 This is done so for two different reasons The user understands that this is an issue and does not spend more time figuring if it was a mistake on their part.A developer who is familiar with the issue can suggest some solutions directly without going through the whole code.
 ## Code Style :sunglasses: